Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Endpoint for user login
+> Handles the login logic for users with email and password.

 **Request Body :**

-- Email     : The email of the user
+- Email     : Email of the user
-- Password  : The password of the user
+- Password  : Password of the user

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : JSON object containing a success message and the generated JWT token
+- Body		      : Object containing a success message and the generated token, and the name of the user.

 **Error Response :**
 - Status Code : 404 (Not Found)
+- Body		      : Error message if the user with the specified email was not found.
+- Status Code : 401 (Unauthorized)
+- Body        : Error message if the provided password is incorrect.
+- Status Code : 500 (Internal Server Error)
-- Body		      : Error message if there was an internal server error
+- Body        : Error message if there was an internal server error.

 <br>